In many enterprises today, cloud consumption is happening in an ad-hoc or varied fashion across several pockets of a large organization.

 If we boil down how organizations consume cloud resources, there are two basic consumption models:

 On-Prem and/or cloud resources are consumed (e.g. self-service provisioning) and governed through the IT dept.

 Cloud Consumption Model #2: Cloud Direct

 Cloud consumers are directly consuming resources through APIs, cloud-native tools, consoles, etc. There are also cases within a single enterprise where both cloud consumption models are used.

 Cloud Management Platforms: Cloud Consumption Value-Add

 A modern cloud management platform adds automation and governance value regardless of how cloud resources are provisioned and accessed.

-vCommander adds value regardless of the cloud consumption model.
-For Cloud Direct, value-add is gained by providing engineering teams with the freedom to consume public cloud resources as needed, and preserving overall corporate agility through the use of a single pane-of-glass across the entire hybrid cloud environment for governance, and the ability to perform showback/chargeback along with reactive cost optimizations for cloud expense management.
+For Cloud Direct, value-add is gained by providing engineering/DevOps teams with the freedom to consume public cloud resources as needed and preserving overall corporate agility through the use of a single-pane-of-glass across the entire hybrid cloud environment for governance.

 Next Generation Application Architectures

-The table below highlights the vCommander benefits when consuming Cloud Direct or Cloud Brokered:
+The table below highlights the benefits of a cloud management platform when consuming Cloud Direct or Cloud Brokered: